 The Relocation Assistance Program maintains a list of short-term housing resources (pdf) (e.g., two weeks to six months).

 The Institute for Mathematics and Its Applications has a list of short-term housing options that is searchable based on type of accommodation desired and length of stay.

 University-Owned Rental Housing: Pillsbury Court

 Pillsbury Court is reserved for full-time faculty and staff and is the only non-student, University-owned rental housing available.
 It is located within walking distance of the Minneapolis campus.
 The complex consists of 48 two-bedroom townhouses, and faculty and staff members may rent for up to two years.
 New faculty members should apply early as there may be a waiting list.
 Pets are not allowed.
 Visit the Office of Housing and Residential Life website for Pillsbury Court details and an online application.

 The local housing market tends to be relatively stable, with homes appreciating at varying rates.
 Departments often have realtors that they can recommend based on their work with other faculty, so check with your department for a list.
 If your department is unable to refer a realtor, or if you need lender advice, contact RAP to learn about realtors and lending organizations that have served University personnel.

-Homes for sale within the University District and homes for sale that are convenient to the U of M and/or owned by University personnel are listed in RAP's housing database.
+Homes for sale in the University District and homes for sale that are convenient to the U of M and/or owned by University personnel are listed in RAP's housing database.